Top Ethical Issues in Digital Marketing To Solve in 2025

 Companies can be privacy-compliant while also building new touchpoints with customers that move to a higher level of trust.

-Although it can't be called unclean as such, the campaign should use discretion to ensure that the campaign doesn't violate a law that discriminates against a specific group of persons.
+Although not inherently unethical, the campaign should use discretion to ensure that the campaign doesn't violate a law that discriminates against a specific group of persons.

 What can businesses do?